BeAPI/beapi-frontend-framework/README.md

 ```
 $ npm run build:prod
 ```
-If you want to deliver assets for both dev and prod AND run a criticalCSS
+If you want to deliver assets for both developpement and production
 ```
 $ npm run build
 ```